keu/docs/astro/install-aws.md

 :::caution

-Some AWS regions that Astronomer supports are disabled by default on AWS, includ
+Some AWS regions that Astronomer supports are disabled by default on AWS, including:
 - `ap-east-1` - Asia Pacific (Hong Kong)
 - `me-south-1` - Middle East (Bahrain)